 Neck pain is usually treated with nonsurgical methods; however, if symptoms progress or continue, there are a variety of spinal surgeries to relieve neck pain.

 Suffering from Neck Pain?
 Contact Our Orthopedic Doctors Today!

-For an evaluation of your neck pain, turn to Lederman Kwartowitz Center for Orthopedics in West Bloomfield, Brighton, and Bingham Farms, Michigan.
+For an evaluation of your neck pain, turn to Lederman Kwartowitz Center for Orthopedics in West Bloomfield, Brighton, and Troy, Michigan.
 Call (248) 669-2000 or request an appointment online today.